Veterinarian Licensure Application Process

 - If you have a documented disability covered under the Americans with Disabilities Act for which you need accomodations, please contact the Board Office 30 days prior to the application deadline.

-- A copy of your diploma conferring your veterinary degree or,
+- A copy of your diploma or official transcript, verifying your veterinary degree or,

 - If you are a graduate from a non-accredited College of Veterinary Medicine, a copy of your ECFVG or PAVE certificate.